 If your school doesn’t have its own late policy, consider creating your own to help manage time.
 Have a plan for accommodating or rescheduling families that arrive more than five minutes late.

-2. Neglecting to Create a Welcoming Atmosphere
+2. Not Creating a Welcoming Atmosphere

 With all the logistical preparation and mounds of papers to be distributed, it’s easy to overlook the importance of establishing an inviting atmosphere when families arrive.
 Set out a few chairs in the hallway for families while they wait, and consider leaving out crayons or books for parents with small children.
 Displaying student work samples, either in the hallway or around the classroom, is another welcoming touch and a great conversation starter.